fluorine/ConlangWordGenerator/README.md

 This gem allows the user to generate words for constructed languages, given a LANG file that describes the language.
-It can also be useful for linguistics to study and generate words from a given language.
+It can also be useful for linguistics to study and generate valid words from a descripted language.

 The `*.lang` file must include sets of phonemes with their individual probability weight, and a grammatical